jonschipp/ISLET/README.md

 * Global configuration file: */etc/islet/islet.conf*
 * Per-image configuration file: */etc/islet/$IMAGE.conf*

-Per-image configs overwrite the global variables specified in the global config file.
+Per-image configs overwrite the variables specified in the global config file.
-For each Docker image you want available for use by islet, create an image file with a .conf extension and place it in the /etc/islet/ directory.
+For each Docker image you want available for use by ISLET, create an image file with a .conf extension and place it in the /etc/islet/ directory.
-These images will be selectable from the islet menu after a student authenticates via SSH as the demo user (default).
+These images will be selectable from the ISLET menu after authentication via SSH.

 Common Tasks: